rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 Water Heater Location:

 `water_heater_location` (str): Description of where in the unit the water heater is located, with 'Outside' if the water heater is not in the unit.
-TODO: add feature

 Water Heater In Unit: